top of page

 • Information and Communication Technology

-In addition to the above, all students learn computer skills, entrepreneurship and life skills, ensuring successful personal and interpersonal interactions.
+In addition to the above, all students learn computer proficiency, entrepreneurship, and life lessons; ensuring successful personal and interpersonal skills.

 vocational photo with dresses_edited_edi